Straits of Mackinac Shipwreck Preserve

 Shallow and Near-Shore Sites

-Starting in 2018, we will be marking a variety of sites for snorkeling, kayaks, and beginning divers.
+Starting in 2018, we began marking a variety of sites for snorkeling, kayaks, and beginning divers.
 Some sites are accessible from shore (although a hike from parking is required) via nearby parks, while for others the nearby property is privately-owned, and permission must be requested for access.
 A few locations are a bit far for a swim from shore, so a boat or kayak would be recommended.
 Learn more…